symfony/symfony-docs/event_dispatcher.rst

         }
     }

-.. versionadded:: 4.3

-    Referring Symfony's core events via the FQCN of the event class is possible since Symfony 4.3.

 Internally, the event FQCN are treated as aliases for the original event names.
 Since the mapping already happens when compiling the service container, event listeners and subscribers using FQCN instead of event names will appear under